kriscoleman/image-optimizer-api/README.md

 - `--/src`: location of the source code for the core image optimizer
 - `--/infra`: location of the infrastructure-as-code AWS cdk source code for the serverless rest api service that hosts the optimizer

+## Minimum Viable Product Achieved!

+For MVP, we wanted to create a simple serverless REST API using AWS ApiGateway and Lambda, written with AWS CDK for infrastructure as code.
+This Rest Service would use a reusable core image optimizer, with validation for the provided image data.
+Lambda and API Gateway provide scalability.

+## For the near-future: Minimal Marketable Product

+For MMP, we should consider adding a AWS WAF (Web Application Firewall) for additional security, including DDOS protection up to Layer 7.

+## For the far-future: Fixing the performance and monetary costs of this Rest API architecture

+After MMP, we should improve our performance and reduce our monetary costs.

+Using our infrastructure-as-code base, we could add another layer to the stack to implement AWS Cloudfront as a Content Delivery Network.
+Our lambda could store optimized images in a global s3 bucket, which we then serve with a CDN and distribute globally across all regions.
+An additional lambda@edge function could be implemented to live at each edge location and first look up the asset from the edge location, if not found, then it could redirect the user to the optimizer lambda (which would then store the optimized asset for subsequent requests).

+This would fix the dynamic nature of this architecture to provide a semi-static service.
+After the first request, subsequent requests would be fulfilled statically by pre-optimized assets from a CDN edge location.
+This would significantly increase performance for our end users, while also significantly reducing the expense of Just-In-Time lambda executions for our optimizer.

 ## Getting Started

 Assuming you already have node installed on your machine, install everything from the root folder: